Saturday, October 04, 2008

 But what made Tony and me both really sad was one tiny moment toward the end of the film, when Marla is painting and asks her dad to paint with her.
 And because of the skeptics, and because of all the money involved, he has to say no. The minute he kneels down to paint a picture with his little girl, the whole structure of her career collapses.
 But it seemed to me that their family had collapsed in some important way already, without their even noticing.

-Persepolis: I thought the books were very good, though they didn't knock me out (they'd been built up too much, I'm afraid).
+Persepolis: I thought the were very good, though they didn't knock me out (they'd been built up too much, I'm afraid).
 But at the risk of building up anticipation for the film too much, I thought it was spectacular.
 Here's a rare instance when translating a book to film opens it up and deepens it; rather than the flat black & white images on the page (which are quite moving in their simplicity), the film gives you black & white and a thousand shades in between, moving subtly on screen, with incredible depth and beauty.
 Yes, the story's been simplified a bit, but the film tells such a compelling story, I had to sit in the theater a while after it had emptied out and collect myself before I could leave.

 Labels: , ,